Epson MX-80: Graftrax

 Graftrax was a set of three EPROMs offered by Epson for the MX-80, enhancing the printer's functionality and behavior.
 The original Graftrax 80, released in 1981, added a high-resolution graphical printing mode with the ability to control each pin of the printhead arbitrarily to produce complex bitmap graphics.
-In addition, the Graftrax 80 added italics character sets for each font weight and width; software-redefinable escape characters, allowing end users to use the MX-80 with software meant for other printers; the ability to control the line height by increments of 1/216th of an inch; the ability to change the formatting of text in the middle of a line, instead of having the entire line affected.
-In 1982, Epson introduced Graftrax Plus, which dropped support for the TRS-80 block characters in favor of the ability to backspace, or to move the printhead backwards the length of one character in order to (for example) doublestrike arbitrarily; added superscript, subscript, and true underline formatting (as opposed to typewriter-convention underlining, wherein the users doublestrikes letters with the underscore characters, often clashing with descenders); added special international symbols such as the tilde (~), the unofficial franc symbol (₣), and the umlaut (¨).
+In addition, the Graftrax 80 added italics character sets for each font weight and width; software-redefinable escape characters, allowing end users to use the MX-80 with software meant for other printers; the ability to control the line height by increments of 1/216th of an inch; and the ability to change the formatting of text in the middle of a line, instead of having the entire line affected.

+In 1982, Epson introduced Graftrax Plus, which dropped support for the TRS-80 block characters in favor of the ability to backspace, or to move the printhead backward the length of one character to (for example) doublestrike arbitrarily; added superscript, subscript, and true underline formatting (as opposed to typewriter-convention underlining, wherein the users doublestrikes letters with the underscore characters, often clashing with descenders); and added special international symbols such as the tilde (~), the unofficial franc symbol (₣), and the umlaut (¨).